-As your guide, I’ll show you the best of Bratislava’s historic center — from iconic landmarks to stories you won’t find in a guidebook.
+Discover Bratislava with a licensed, independent local guide who knows the city deeply.
+I’ll show you the best of the historic center — iconic landmarks and stories you won’t find in a guidebook.

-This tip-based walking tour is perfect for first-time visitors wanting to get oriented in the city.
-Start your Bratislava stay right here!
+This tip-based tour is ideal for first-time visitors wanting to get oriented and understand the city.

 You can recognize me with the red umbrella.
 I'll be at our meeting point 10 minutes before the start of the tour.
 This will help you and the group enjoy the tour more.
 At the beginning of the tour, I will give important organizational information.